 Myocarditis is an inflammation of the heart muscle caused by either a viral, bacterial, or fungal infection.
 It is often caused by the Coxsackie virus.
 It causes weakening of the heart’s pumping action and decreases its ability to supply oxygen-rich blood to the body.
 Most people recover from viral myocarditis with no ill effects.
 It is better not to participate in sports when a fever, chills, and muscle aches are present, or symptoms that are indicative of a bad cold.

-Brugada Syndrome is an abnormality of the heart cells that disrupts the electrical activity in the heart and can cause life-threatening heart rhythms.
+Brugada Syndrome is an abnormality of the heart cells that disrupt the electrical activity in the heart and can cause life-threatening heart rhythms.

 Catecholaminergic Polymorphic Ventricular Tachycardia (CPVT) is characterized by exercise or stress-induced ventricular arrhythmias in which the heart’s lower pumping chambers go into very rapid and uncontrolled rhythms that do not pump blood effectively.